Q: What's your story?

 Q: What if something happens to you and you can’t make the wedding?

 A: For the record, this has never happened.
 In the unlikely event that it did happen, I have resources to step in.

 A: I have tons of references.
 Many are posted on my website and on Facebook (Lake Placid DJ Services).
 Also, check Wedding Wire / The Knot for reviews and endorsements.
 I encourage couples to talk to local planners, coordinators, and vendors.
 Talk to other DJ's too - they might offer something I don't.

 Q: How involved can we be in selecting music for our event?

-A: Ideally, it's done in the few weeks leading up to the event.
-We can communicate in the days before to finalize plans.
-Like I said above, music requests and even little details can be changed last minute.
+A: Ideally, it's done in the weeks leading up to the event and we will communicate in the days before to finalize plans.
+Music requests and even little details can be changed last minute.
 I am a go with the flow type and can accommodate anything!

 Q: Can we submit a DO NOT PLAY list?

 Q: When do you arrive to set up for the wedding?

 A: At least 2-hours before your first guest arrives.
 If you request something different, I can do that too.
 Sometimes I set up the night before.
 I can also attend rehearsals by request for no cost with prior notice.